A solder ball is a glob of solder that connects a chip package and a PCB. You can also use solder boards to connect stacked boxes in multichip panels.

-In another arrangement of the technology, the pads of the substrate are placed in a fluidized ball reservoir.
+In another arrangement of the technology, the substrate pads are placed in a fluidized ball reservoir.
 The coating is applied with a flux or adhesive that attracts and binds with the solder balls in the pool.

 Still, want to learn more about the best ways to use solder balls?
 You'll find that out in the next chapter.

 One of the oldest and widely used solder ball creation methods is the 3-Orifice design.
-In this method, you start by first acquiring a solid solder alloy, preferably an Sn63Pb37 or a Lead-free solder.
+You first acquire a solid solder alloy, preferably an Sn63Pb37 or a Lead-free solder in this method.

 Craft the solder alloy into a solder wire or a solder sheet.
-For a wire, cut the wire into tiny pieces, and for a solder sheet, knock out specks.
+Cut the wire into tiny pieces for a wire, and knock out specks for a solder sheet.
 Cut out pieces and bits in measures that will accurately yield the volume of a solder ball with a 2mm diameter.